zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Twitch streams automatically delete themselves unless you save them.

 Make sure to look at the retention policies where you have your stuff.

+Also, there's an amazing 15 second clip in a 45 minute video, feel free to separate that into a new bit of content.
+It's OK to mine for gold nuggets in long form video and audio.
 ---
 class: img-left
 # Code, Applications, and Websites